Starmer and Modi discuss Ukraine and oil in face-to-face meeting

 Sir Keir described India as a “global player”, adding: “We sit together in the Commonwealth, the G20, and we want to see India taking its rightful place on the UN Security Council too.”

+India has long argued it should be a permanent member of the security council and countries including Germany and the US have expressed sympathy for its position in the past.

-The UK and India will deepen security co-operation to that end he added, including by working more closely on AI and weapons technology.
+The UK and India will deepen security co-operation, Sir Keir said in his statement, including by working more closely on AI and weapons technology.

+A £350 million newly-agreed deal will result in India being supplied with lightweight multi-role missiles, manufactured by Thales in Belfast.

 When previously asked about Mr Modi’s close relationship with the Russian president, Sir Keir instead pivoted to speaking about the UK’s efforts to tighten the screw of sanctions on Russia’s so-called “shadow fleet” of ships, which it uses to illicitly sell oil and gas.